BYU-FROST-Lab/seatrac-ros2/README.md

 ## Reading messages from the beacon

-The three ros2 messages published from the seatrac beacon are modem_rec, modem_status, and modem_cmd_update.
+The three ros2 topics published from the seatrac beacon are modem_rec, modem_status, and modem_cmd_update.
 ModemRec is published anytime the beacon receives an acoustic message and includes directional and ranging information.
 ModemStatus is published anytime the driver recieves a CID_STATUS update from the beacon.
 ModemCmdUpdate is published anytime the beacon receives an error message or command status update.

 ## Sending acoustic messages